niels-slotboom/notes/Submanifolds.typ

 Therefore, in general, it is not possible to pull back vectors from $T_phi(p) cal(N)$ to $T_p cal(M)$.
 \ \
 *Generalisation to Tensors*
 Now that we know how we should associate vectors and 1-forms/covectors on two manifolds $cal(M)$ and $cal(N)$ between which we have an association of points given by $phi: cal(M)->cal(N)$, we can generalise to tensors.
 Due to the difference in "functorial direction" between the pushforward and pullback, it is not possible to define a combined map for arbitrary, mixed tensors.
 For fully covariant or fully contravariant tensors, however, it is possible---or, if $phi$ is a diffeomorphism.
-This latter case we will not consider, though---this is because it essentially reduces to a change of coordinates.
+This latter case we will not consider, because it essentially reduces to a change of coordinates.

 Let us begin with the pullback of covariant tensors $T in T^((0,s))_phi(p) cal(N)$.
 Such a tensor can be written as
 $